OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Ever dreamed of having the Colosseum at your doorstep?
-This 17th-century palace sits directly in front of the ancient amphitheatre, allowing you to get as close as possible to the popular attraction.
-The luxurious boutique hotel features 16th-century antique paintings and contemporary art, with each room uniquely decorated in a modern style.
-Guests of all ages will love seeing one of the Seven Wonders of the World from their room.
-Home to a beautiful library and a jogging track, Palazzo Manfredi also organises activities such as visits to archaeological sites.
+This 17th-century villa sits directly in front of the ancient amphitheatre, granting you unobstructed, 24hr views of the popular attraction.
+The luxurious boutique hotel features 16th-century antique paintings and contemporary art, while each room is uniquely decorated in a modern style.
+Home to a beautiful library and a jogging track, Palazzo Manfredi also organises activities such as visits to Rome’s archaeological sites.

-Fashionistas will adore the award-winning Portrait Roma, where a personal shopper can be arranged to take you to the best boutiques in Via Condotti.
-The decor captures the romance of Roman Holiday with black-and-white photos of 1950s Rome and original sketches by Salvatore Ferragamo.
-Breakfast can be enjoyed on a rooftop terrace with views of the nearby Spanish Steps.
-And a personalised service offers mobile phones for sightseeing, allowing the hotel concierge to always assist you.
+Fashionistas will adore a stay at the award-winning Portrait Roma, where a personal shopper can be arranged to take you to the best boutiques on Via Condotti.
+The decor captures the romance of Roman Holiday, featuring black-and-white photographs of 1950s Rome and original sketches by Salvatore Ferragamo.
+Breakfast can be enjoyed on the rooftop terrace whilst admiring the view of the nearby Spanish Steps.
+Additionally, a personalised service offers mobile phones for sightseeing, enabling the hotel concierge to assist you throughout your day.

-Stunning and tasteful with gorgeous statement wallpaper and Italian art, this newcomer is a hot contender among Rome’s luxury hotels.
+Stunning and tasteful, featuring gorgeous statement wallpaper and Italian art, this newcomer is a hot contender among Rome’s best luxury hotels.
 Overlooking the Piazza di Spagna and the towers of Trinità dei Monti, this 18th-century palazzo provides easy access to some of the best bars and restaurants in Rome.
-Privacy is guaranteed, and the hotel philosophy is to provide the illusion of a homestay with the service standards of high-end luxury.
+Privacy is guaranteed, and the hotel’s philosophy is to provide the illusion of a homestay with the service standards of high-end luxury.
 Personal chefs, sommeliers and entertainers can cater to guests in their own private suite, while children are cared for by an experienced nanny.

-Lifestyle Suites excels in both location and design at this charming lodging.
+Rome’s Lifestyle Suites excel in both location and design.
 Directly overlooking Bernini’s Fountain of the Four Rivers in the glorious Piazza Navona, this adults-only townhouse dating back to the 1400s is romantic and stylish.
-Each suite has been designed with theatrical detail, with the playful Nuvola featuring a royal-blue swing and the arty Oggetti a relaxing hammock And the plush Rubino suite goes all out to give the wow factor with its whirlpool bath double tub that overlooks Sant’Agnese in Agone, a 17th-century Baroque church.
+Each suite has been designed with theatrical detail – the playful Nuvola features a royal-blue swing, the arty Oggetti a relaxing hammock, while the plush Rubino goes all out to give the wow factor with its whirlpool bath double tub that overlooks Sant’Agnese in Agone, a 17th-century Baroque church.
 Add to this a buffet breakfast on the panoramic terrace, and you’re guaranteed a truly memorable experience.